Updated June 19, 2026

 Most payroll switches happen January 1, when it's cleanest to transition at the start of a new fiscal year.
 That decision is made in Q4 — October through December — when business owners are doing annual cost reviews and vendor evaluations.
 Outreach campaigns launched in October, when switching conversations are most natural, consistently outperform campaigns launched in January when clients have already recommitted to their current provider for another year.

 Businesses incorporated in the last 12–18 months are setting up payroll for the first time, without the switching friction of an existing relationship.
-This segment converts at 2–3× the rate of established businesses.
+Industry benchmark: this segment tends to convert materially better than established businesses.
 A dedicated campaign targeting new business registrations in your market — filtered by employee count and industry — is typically the fastest path to a new payroll client because the decision is being made fresh, with no incumbent to displace.

 Lead with your local service model, dedicated account manager, and transparent pricing — the three most common pain points with national providers.
 JYNI's templates can be customized to highlight these differentiators in every campaign.

-Both, but new businesses (incorporated 6–18 months ago) convert at 2–3× the rate because there's no incumbent relationship to displace.
+Both, but industry benchmark: new businesses (incorporated 6–18 months ago) tend to convert materially better because there's no incumbent relationship to displace.
 Target new businesses as your primary campaign and established businesses as a secondary nurture sequence.

 Yes.
 JYNI filters by employee count — so you can target the 5–50 employee range where your pricing and service are most competitive.